Entry19.png

 She didn’t argue.
 She just did it.

-As I stepped back, I thought I heard Jack whisper, “How can you even see through that flat mask?”
+As I stepped back, I thought I heard Jack whisper, “How can she even see through that flat mask?”

 Raph’æl hushed him.
 “Focus.”